-It’s really time and availability of garden-based curriculum that are the biggest challenges.
+It’s really time and availability of garden-based curriculum that is the biggest challenges.
 Teachers are worried they don’t have time.
-Principles are worried the teachers don’t have enough training in the standards based curriculum for use in the garden.
+Principles are worried the teachers don’t have enough training in the standards-based curriculum for use in the garden.
 Teachers and administration aren’t aware of the resources already available for use – oftentimes for free!

 School gardens may offer benefits that go beyond the classroom.
 What benefits have you seen in your research?
 What does this mean long term to a child’s overall well being?

 One of the benefits we saw was the children’s ability to make healthier choices and contribute to the choices of their family.
 We saw in the earlier studies with Nutrition to Grow On that children felt more confident to ask their parents to buy specific fruits and vegetables – they were more knowledgeable as a result of the school garden.
 Children were also more willing to try fruits and vegetables as a snack, where they would never have before.
 They were able to help their entire family to make healthier choices!

 Who’s responsible for maintaining the school garden during the school year and more importantly, during the summer?